OpenLocalizationTestOrg/AX-Docs-Sandbox.cs-cz/financials/accounts-payable/accounting-distributions.md

 This article provides information about accounting distributions and describes the options that are available for processing them.
 Accounting distributions are used to allocate monetary amounts for a source document to specific ledger accounts.

 Accounting distributions are a program-wide capability that is used and extended by each source document, such as a purchase order, vendor invoice, expense report, and free text invoice.
-By default, a default accounting distribution is generated for each source document line and monetary amount, and is conditionally enabled for modification. **Note: ** Some documents also support header document monetary amounts, such as charges for orders and invoices.
+By default, a default accounting distribution is generated for each source document line and monetary amount, and is conditionally enabled for modification.

+> [!Note]
+> Some documents also support header document monetary amounts, such as charges for orders and invoices.

 The generic accounting distribution capabilities provide the following options for processing accounting distributions:

 -   **Distribute amounts** – View and modify the accounting distributions for an individual document header or line and any child lines, such as taxes or charges.
     -   For the top monetary amount distributions (parent distributions), the main account and financial dimensions might be editable directly in the segmented entry control in the grid.
 The extended price is a typical example of such a parent distribution.